hashicorp/consul/website/source/docs/guides/kuberenetes-deployment.html.md

 You can deploy a complete Consul datacenter using the official Helm chart.
-By default, the chart will install all the Consul components: three Consul servers, client agents on all nodes, and feature components.
+By default, the chart will install all the Consul components: three Consul servers and client agents on all nodes.
 You can review the [Helm chart values](https://www.consul.io/docs/platform/k8s/helm.html#configuration-values-) to learn more about the default settings.